taw00/writing-resources/README.md

 # Writing Resources

-_**On writing with predominantly open source software and inexpensive cloud services.**_
+_**On writing with open-source software and inexpensive cloud services.**_

 I write.

 I write short stories, novels, and poetry.
 I blog.
 I freelance write and edit and I have contributed to online news outlets and such in the past.
 I sometimes collaborate with others.

-I do all this with [Fedora Linux](https://getfedora.org/) as my desktop platform and by leveraging inexpensive cloud services.
+I do all this as a [Fedora Linux](https://getfedora.org/) desktop user and by leveraging inexpensive cloud services.
 Over time I have adopted patterns, configurations, and technologies that have made my life easier.
 I figured others might benefit from my experiences, and maybe others have contributions they would like to share as well.
 Thus, this GitHub repo was born.

 > Assumption:
-> Most of what I provide here is operating system neutral, but I do drop bits of technical instruction here and there, and most of that will be Fedora Linux specific.
-My assumption is that you will be able to pick through it and figure out what makes sense to you and discard what does not.
-Also, if software does not run on Fedora Linux or the cloud, I will probably discuss it (see below).
+> Most of what I provide here is operating system neutral, but I do drop bits of
+> technical instruction here and there, and most of that will be Fedora Linux
+> specific.
+My assumption is that you will be able to pick through it and figure
+> out what makes sense to you and discard what does not.
+Also, if software does
+> not run on Fedora Linux or the cloud, I will probably discuss it (see below).

 ## What's in this GitHub repo?

-* [Documents](./Documents): tips-n-tricks, configurations, howtos, etc.
+* [Documents](./Documents): howtos, tips-n-tricks, configurations, etc.
-* [Artifacts](./Artifacts): templates, examples, all in support of the stuff in the Documents folder.
+* [Artifacts](./Artifacts): templates, examples, css, all in support of the stuff in the Documents folder.

 ## What's _not_ in this GitHub repo?